TheOneWhoDoesNotCode/headroom_case_study/headroom/docs/business_logic.md

 2) V1 - The Funnel at a Glance
 Top → Bottom (population to sales)
-a) Total Patient Population — epidemiology base (incidence/prevalence)
+a) Total Patient Population — epidemiology base (incidence/prevalence).
+Anchored in annual registry data (e.g., Robert Koch Institute), interpolated into quarters for comparability.
+Structural refresh only when new epidemiology is published.
 b) Eligible Patients — meet label/guideline criteria for the brand
 c) Accessible Patients — within payer coverage/reimbursement constraints.
 In Germany, payer access is national, but practical accessibility may depend on prescriber uptake and hospital formularies; in v1 this is proxied by Access_Score.
 d) Treated Patients — actually on the selected brand’s therapy in the period (proxied by that brand’s units sold)